isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

   true   ∨⅋⅋⅋⅋⅋ true   = {! !}
 ```

-We can finish the definition of `def:_∨_` by giving filling in the desired
+We can finish the definition of `def:_∨_` by filling in the desired
 answers in each hole:

 ```agda